 Stags’ Leap Winery 2015 The Leap Cabernet Sauvignon

 Earth, black pepper, cedar, and graphite ground blackberry, cassis, plum, licorice, and vanilla flavors; taut and textural tannins give the wine power and suggest a long life in the cellar for The Leap.

 Stag’s Leap Wine Cellars 2015 Fay Cabernet Sauvignon

-Two remarkable facts back this wine: It was Stag’s Leap’s first Cabernet that won the now-famous 1976 Judgment of Paris tasting that essentially put California on the wine map, and Fay Vineyard was the first planting of Cabernet in the District, where experts at the time said it couldn’t be grown.
+Two remarkable facts back this winery: Stag’s Leap Wine Cellars produced the Cabernet (S.L.V.) that won the now-famous 1976 Judgment of Paris tasting that essentially put California on the wine map, and Fay Vineyard (which adjoins S.L.V.) was the first planting of Cabernet in the Stags Leap District, where experts at the time said it couldn’t be grown.
 This vintage from Fay offers a briary nose with mint and floral notes, followed by a gamut of lush berries, mocha, and warm spice layered with soft tannins.